-The axial symmetry condition is available only for axisymmetric versions of the heat transfer application modes.
+The Axial symmetry condition is available only for axisymmetric versions of the heat transfer application modes.
 Apply this boundary condition at the symmetry axis r = 0.
-Note that from the mathematical point of view, this condition is identical to thermal insulation.
+Note that from the mathematical point of view, this condition is identical to the Insulation/Symmetry condition.